Peyton Place by Grace Metalious – two 1956 reviews

 Peyton Place (1956) by Grace Metalious 1956

-When Peyton Place by Grace Metalious was published in 1956, reviewers all over the country found the book scandalous yet hard to resist.
-The book was vilified in some quarters and banned in others, but that didn’t stop Americans from buying it in droves.
+When Peyton Place by Grace Metalious was published in 1956, critics from coast to coast found the book scandalous.
+The book was vilified in the press and numerous attempted banned didn’t stop Americans from buying it in droves.

-A bland, soapy TV series (starring Mia Farrow and Ryan O’Neal) in the early 1960s altered the premise to the point where it obliterated whatever literary merit the book possessed.
+The bland TV series (starring Mia Farrow and Ryan O’Neal) that ran in the 1960s altered the premise to the point where it obliterated the book’s literary merit.

-This is really a shame, but fortunately the book has been re-evaluated by scholars and contemporary cultural critics.
+That’s really a shame, but fortunately, the book has been re-evaluated by scholars and contemporary cultural critics.
 “The Forgotten Legacy of Grace Metalious and Peyton Place” is an excellent place to begin.

 . . . . . . . . . .